Go to content

 The minimum time required to be spent here is 183 days per year rather than the 90 days for passive residents.
 For this reason in Category D you will become a full fiscal resident but note that the personal income tax law means that dividend distributions from an Andorran company are exempt from personal taxation (once the corporation tax is declared).

-For a spouse to become a non-working dependent, Immigration require a 12 month wait between the main application and the family grouping (unlike Category B).
+For a spouse to become a non-working dependent, Immigration require a 3 month wait (Specifically that is THREE FULL CASS contribution months, partial months do NOT count) between the main application and the family grouping (unlike Category B).
 However, if the spouse can be included as a joint minimum 34% shareholder then applications can then be at the same time.
 This will incur extra contributions though to CASS (Social security) as the spouse will be deemed to be working.
 Category D is the only category where you are obliged to contribute to CASS, the other categories require private health insurance.

 Once you have an idea of what category you may be interested in please go back and click now on the appropriate Category heading and discover in more detail what is involved.
 I fully understand that each individual case is different and that very relevant questions arise.
 Please do email me if you have specific questions.